 Game functor #

-small sets of games and outputting a new game.
+small sets of games (one for each player) and outputting a new game.
 This suggests the definition:

 inductive IGame : Type (u + 1)